 3. During the establishment of the PFCP session, the SMF provides the markers associated with the user and PDU session (i.e. the markers received in step 1 and in step 2, if any) to the UPF.
 The SMF updates the UPF about any later change of the marker information.

 4. The NF service consumer (e.g. NWDAF) subscribes to the UPF providing the markers of the PDU sessions to identify the PDU sessions targeted by the subscription.

-5. The UPF reports the measurements of such PDU sessions (up to the maximum size of the message) in a same notification message towards the NF service consumer.
+Editor's note: It is FFS how NWDAF can associate a preconfigured marker with the Target of Analytics Reporting included the Nnwdaf_AnalyticsInfo_Request, where per existing specification, such Target of Analytics Reporting can only be set to a SUPI/GPSI, or an internal group ID.5.
+The UPF reports the measurements of such PDU sessions (up to the maximum size of the message) in a same notification message towards the NF service consumer.